The Nicest Place in Texas: Highland Village

 The donation was part of a larger campaign neighbors organized to help keep Village Upholstery afloat, including a GoFundMe and many donations brought right to the Hankins’ house, where their business is based.

-The people in Highland Park have stepped up for the Hankins family before.
+The people in Highland Village have stepped up for the Hankins family before.
 When Larry underwent surgery to treat serious melanoma last December, neighbors stayed with Elaine through the day and night of the 14-hour surgery; during the following seven-day ICU stay, a troop of helpers picked up medications and brought food so Elaine didn’t have to leave her husband’s side.

 “It was a small act of kindness that saved me a lot of stress of worrying how I was going to get that done while I needed to stay at the hospital,” says Elaine.